106: Calorie-free oil

 Wow.

 Okay.
-So yes,
+So, yes,

 but it also says total carbohydrate zero grams and protein zero grams.
 Oh, are they just allowed to lie?

-it's similar calling back to our previous episode?
-Is this a sort of tax loophole whereby they can classify it as a food in order to pay less tax on it?
+Is it a, it's similar to calling back to our previous episode, is this a sort of tax loophole whereby they can classify it as a food in order to pay less tax on it?

 James, you're most of the way there.

-I say that because you're rubbing it on your face, so you're not actually consuming it.
-So
+As in that because you're rubbing it on your face, so you're not actually consuming it so

-there's no calories.
-Oh, if it was designed for that, you wouldn't have to put calories on it.
+there's no calories oh if it was designed for that you wouldn't have to put calories on it yes yeah yeah so it's for the inside of your mouth cheeks

-It's like a bomb.
+it's like a bomb

 Dan actually went to the doctors with a very waxy bum cheek and they said that you had to put this in there.

-I mean, I don't think of there being much carbohydrate or protein in oil, to be honest, is it?
-But presumably, that's not the answer.
-Um, that they're just not in it either.
+I mean, I don't think of there being much carbohydrate or protein in oil, to be honest.
+Is it?
+But presumably that's not the answer.

 Is it space avocado oil?
 Is it made for the ISS?
 Yeah.

-No, unfortunately, very much Earthbound, but I love the guess.
+No, unfortunately, very much earthbound, but I love the guess.
 Is it that the bottle just gives you a serving each time?
 Like you press a button, it gives you the serving.

-Yes, this is cooking spray.
+Yes.
+This is cooking spray.

 This is a squirty bottle of avocado oil, for want of a better thing.
 I don't think it's actually going to be aerosolized, but it dispenses just a small of avocado oil every time you pull the trigger.